Formation of extremal Reissner-Nordstr\"om black holes: insights from numerics: Numerical results

-Fixing $\m=0$, the branches obtained from these three solutions behave in the same way as the unique branches of the $C^0$ and $C^1$ gluing problems.
+Fixing $\m=0$, the branches that do not merge with another seem to behave in the same way as the unique branches of the $C^0$ and $C^1$ gluing problems.
 In particular, for each branch, $\sup\partial_Ur<0$, for any value of $\Lambda M^2$.
 Moreover, as in the $C^1$ case, along each branch $\hat{\alpha}$ does not vary significantly with $\q$ and $\Lambda M^2$, so the second panel of Figure \ref{fig:RN_C0_I} gives a good approximation of how the maximum attainable charge depends on $\e M$ and $\Lambda M^2$.
 (The variance in $\hat{\alpha}$ is roughly similar to that of the $C^1$ case.)
-The minimum value of $\e M$ needed to attain extremality is different for each branch: approximately $2543$, $2768$ and $3068$ respectively, for $\Lambda=0$.
-These bounds can be lowered by modifying the Ansatz as in \eqref{eq:modified}.
-We find an optimal value of $\gamma\approx0.43$ for each branch.
-(The optimal values are not exactly identical for each branch, but are very similar; within about half a percent of each other.)
-This allows us to find a $C^2$ gluing solution with $\q=1$ and $\Lambda=0$ for $\e M$ as low as $504$.
+The minimum value of $\e M$ needed to attain extremality is different for each branch: approximately $4417$ and $6198$ for the black and blue branches (see Figure \ref{fig:RN_C2_profiles}) respectively, with $\Lambda=0$.

-Representative profiles of the three branches are shown in Figure \ref{fig:RN_C2_profiles}.
+Representative profiles of the two branches we have found that attain extremality are shown in the right panel of Figure \ref{fig:RN_C2_profiles}.
 The profiles chosen are those which achieve extremality with the minimum value of $\e M$.
 As in $C^0$ and $C^1$ gluing, the profiles reach their maximum amplitude in the first half of $\mathcal{C}$, i.e.~for $V<1/2$.
-Note however that the amplitudes of each peak do not necessarily decrease monotonically; that is the case only for the dashed blue branch.
-The branch which reaches extremality with the smallest value of $\e M$ is the solid black one.
-Its maximum amplitude occurs at the second bump.
-It is interesting that the black and red branches have similar profiles---the signs of each bump are identical, for instance---but reach extremality at very different values of $\e M$.
+Note however that the amplitudes of each peak do not decrease monotonically.